-“The Wonder of Learning: The Hundred Languages of Children” will be in Durham January – May 2017.
+“The Wonder of Learning: The Hundred Languages of Children” is now open, in two spaces in Northgate Mall at 1058 West Club Boulevard.
 The exhibition recounts experiences from infant-toddler centers, preschools and primary schools in the city of Reggio Emilia, Italy.

 The exhibition speaks to all those involved in schooling – teachers, administrators, psychologists, families, children – and to all members of the general public who believe that education is of fundamental importance for society.

-In March 2017, Children First will be a tour site for the professional development Institute associated with the exhibit.
+On March 10 2017, Children First will be a tour site for the NAREA professional development Institute associated with the exhibit.

 2016-2017 Children First Calendar